 - developing and promoting the use of our ceremonial resources for end-of-life care.

-- developing and promoting educational supports for all hospital staff, like our Final Journeys workshop.
+- developing and promoting educational supports for all hospital staff, including our Final Journeys workshop.

 - coordinating Design & Dignity which is transforming the way hospital spaces are designed.